"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Discussion

-Post-training activities could also include helping models learn more robust representations of how products look when the image is degraded.
-While performing well on high-quality images, all models had substantially lower performance on low-quality images, suggesting that they could not find enough distinguishing characteristics in the images that led to successful identification (like humans can).
-To remedy this, future research could develop synthetic datasets where high-quality images are systematically degraded with different image quality issues, such as a can of soda with progressively greater blur or different framing issues, and fine-tune a VLM with them.
-Our findings help focus these efforts when coupled with knowledge about model training.
-For example, Molmo struggled the most with rotated images, suggesting that providing pairs of correctly aligned and rotated images with high-quality annotations could help the model recognize object similarities despite different orientations.
+Better datasets could be used to train VLMs to learn more robust representations of how products look when images are degraded.
+While performing well on high-quality images, all models had substantially lower performance on low-quality images, suggesting they could not find enough distinguishing characteristics in those images to support successful identification (as humans could).
+To remedy this, future research could develop synthetic datasets in which high-quality images are systematically degraded with different image-quality issues (similar to \cite{hendrycks2019benchmarking}), such as a can of soda with progressively greater blur or different framing issues, and fine-tune a VLM on them.
+Such work can draw inspiration from research in quality-agnostic learning (e.g., \cite{yu2023qualityagnostic, kim2021qualityagnostic}) that has demonstrated modest improvements in handling image distortions, yet still leaves significant room for improvement in modern VLMs.
+For instance, Molmo already applies an overlapping cropping procedure in its training \cite{deitke2025molmo-cvpr}, which we would expect to make it more resistant to misframed images, but our findings demonstrate that further development is needed to address its sensitivity to image framing.
+To that end, our findings can help focus these efforts when coupled with knowledge about model training.
+For example, in addition to misframed images, Molmo struggled most with rotated images, suggesting that providing pairs of correctly aligned, rotated images with high-quality annotations could help the model recognize object similarities despite different orientations.
+Likewise, Llama struggled the most with blurred images, suggesting that providing it with pairs of blurred and non-blurred images may help.
 Moreover, open-source training procedures allow us to focus on fine-tuning specific parts of the model for this task, such as the vision encoder, while freezing parts that work well, like the language encoder.
 Synthetic datasets, however, should still be tied to and evaluated alongside user-generated datasets to help preserve the nuanced qualities of authentic data.
 Our existing dataset serves as a good starting point for such initiatives, as it includes high-quality images that can be altered and low-quality images for naturalistic comparison.